arttumiettinen/pi2/cluster_instructions.md

 make -j16 NO_OPENCL=1
 ```

-The file slurm_config_puhti-any.bullx.txt can be used as a template SLURM configuration file.
+The file `slurm_config_puhti-any.bullx.txt` can be used as a template SLURM configuration file.
 You will need to edit it to enter your project number.

 Typically in Puhti cluster, good performance is achieved when NN5 is enabled with
 ```
-use_nn5 = True.
+use_nn5 = True
 ```
 Note that setting `use_nn5` to `False` might make the _entire cluster_ unusable and the
 admins will get angry at you.
 This has something to do with interplay between pi2 and Lustre